voxeet/comms-sdk-react-native/docs/classes/internal.LocalAudio.md

 ▸ **stop**(): `Promise`<`void`\>

-Stops sending local participant’s audio from the local client to the conference.
-This method is not available for listeners in Dolby Voice conferences.
+Stops sending local participant’s audio to a conference.
+The method is available only to participants who joined a conference using the [join](doc:rn-client-sdk-conferenceservice#join) method; it is not available for listeners.

 The method requires up to a few seconds to become effective.